 READING - Reading Public Library continues a series of conversations aimed at strengthening the heart of our community.

-On Thursday, October 17 @ 7:00pm, the Reading community is invited to the Reading Public Library for an in-depth conversation to create a positive and meaningful definition of what building community means in Reading.
-Through safe and respectful dialog, we will discover shared values and explore different perspectives from friends, neighbors, and town leaders while building trust and strengthening relationships along the way.
+On Thursday, November 21 @ 7:00pm, the Reading community is invited to the Reading Public Library for an in-depth discussion to create a positive and meaningful definition of what it means to be a welcoming community.
+Through safe and respectful dialogue, we will discover shared values and explore different perspectives from friends, neighbors, and town leaders while building trust and strengthening relationships along the way.

-New and returning Pulse attendees are welcome.
+New and returning Pulse attendees, high school students, as well as any adults who live and work in Reading are welcome.
 Invite a friend or neighbor!
 Facilitated by the Reading Public Library, these gatherings give residents a voice in shaping the character and culture of our community.
 Interested in attending?
-Please visit and share PULSEOFREADING.ORG or call 781-944-0840 to RSVP (requested, but not required).
+Please register at pulseof

 The Conversation Continues

-The Pulse of Reading is an ongoing series of conversations open to all, designed to address the vitality or “heart” of our community.
-Mark your calendars for the last community conversation scheduled for 2019, Belonging: Diversity and Inclusion in Reading, to be held November 21, at 7:00 pm
+The Pulse of Reading is an ongoing series of conversations open to all, designed to address the vitality or “heart” of the community.

 • a safe and inclusive conversation experience that invites people to speak honestly from their point of view